Han-Donghee/Han-Donghee/README.md

-# 👋 Hi, I'm a Computer Software Student
+# 👋 Make End-user Satisfaction Program

+# About Me 😎
 🎓 **2nd-Year Student**
 Department of Computer Software
 Dongseoul University

----

-## 🧑‍💻 About Me
 - Undergraduate student majoring in **Computer Software**
 - Currently focusing on **C programming** and core CS fundamentals
 - Interested in low-level programming and problem-solving